 Pacific League News

-[Rakuten Eagles] Maeda Kenta: "I'll try a little harder" Contacted his classmate Sawamura, who announced his retirement: "Thank you for your hard work"
+[Rakuten Eagles] Kenta Maeda: "I'll keep trying a little longer."
+He contacted Sawamura, a classmate who announced his retirement, and said, "Thank you for all your hard work."